DaevMithran/W3C2PDF/README.md

    - Maps credential data to template placeholders
    - Generates final PDF with combined template design and credential data

+#### 4.2.3 Verifiable Presentation Rendering

+Verifiable Presentations (VPs) often include multiple Verifiable Credentials (VCs) bundled under a single cryptographic proof.
+To balance cryptographic integrity with human readability, this specification recommends a **multi-page rendering format** with unified visual and verification elements.

+- **Summary Page (First Page)**
+  A summary page lists all included credentials, displays the VP identifier, and includes a single verification mechanism (e.g., QR code or digital seal) that validates the entire presentation.

+- **Credential Pages (Subsequent Pages)**
+  Each VC is rendered on its own page using a credential-specific template, preserving its unique visual identity and structure.
+Pages include consistent headers/footers with the VP identifier and pagination (e.g., “VP-12345 · Page 2 of 5”).

 ### 4.3 Machine-Readable Embedding

 The PDF shall embed the original VC/VP data in three ways for maximum compatibility: